passlab/pinsight/README.md

 The resulting trace files will be located at `/tmp/ompt-trace`, and can be loaded into TraceCompass or Babeltrace for analysis.

+#### Enable/disable debug output

+On larger trace datasets, the debug printouts from PInsight can be quite massive.
+By default, these printouts are disabled for sake of disk usage.

+To enable the printouts, set the `PINSIGHT_DEBUG_ENABLE` environment variable to 1 before running a trace.

+Shell variable example:

+    export PINSIGHT_DEBUG_ENABLE=1
+    # Normal tracing stuff from here on...

 ### Analysis